Nevada law allows riders injured on or by roller coasters to file lawsuits for money damages against the owners and operators. These may include the:

 - Difficulty breathing; and

-But even if your roller coaster accident did not result in a serious injury, if it was caused by someone else’s negligence you have the right to seek damages for your losses.
+Even if your roller coaster accident did not result in a serious injury, if it was caused by someone else’s negligence you have the right to seek damages for your losses.

 Injured on a Nevada roller coaster?
 Call us for help…

-If you or someone you know was injured on a roller coaster or in another amusement park accident in Nevada, we invite you to contact us for a free consultation to discuss your case.
+If you or someone you know was injured on a roller coaster or in another amusement park accident in Nevada, we invite you to contact us for a consultation to discuss your case.